MissionToPsyche-Platinum/platinum_19c_vr_art-se/Psyche Artwork Web Scraper/README.md

 You can download it from the official website:
 👉 https://www.python.org/downloads/

-Installing Python should also install **pip**, which is needed to install required libraries.
+Installing Python like this should also install **pip**, which is needed to install required libraries.

 ### 1. Verify installation
 Open a terminal (or command prompt) and check that both Python and pip are installed: